kushagra-byte/Vehicle-price-prediction/README.md

 # Vehicle-price-prediction

-#\Vehicle Price Prediction using TensorFlow & Scikit-learn
-This project builds and trains a deep learning regression model to predict the price of a vehicle based on its specifications.
+Vehicle Price Prediction using TensorFlow & Scikit-learn This project builds and trains a deep learning regression model to predict the price of a vehicle based on its specifications.
 It uses a TensorFlow neural network for prediction and a scikit-learn pipeline for data preprocessing.

-#Dataset Requirements
+# Dataset Requirements
 Place your dataset as dataset.csv with the following structure:

-🧩 Features Used:
+# Features Used:
 Numerical: year, mileage, cylinders, doors

 Categorical: make, model, fuel, transmission, trim, body, exterior_color, interior_color, drivetrain

-🎯 Target:
+# Target:
 price (vehicle price, numeric)

-🔻 Automatically Dropped:
+Automatically Dropped:
 name, description

 # Setup Instructions